Number: SB 1

 20-Week Abortion Ban

 SB 1 would ban abortions at 20 weeks post-fertilization unless abortion is necessary to avert the woman’s death or a serious risk of substantial and irreversible physical impairment of a major bodily function, other than a psychological condition.
-The abortion ban does not apply to an abortion performed on an “unborn child who has a severe fetal abnormality.”
+The abortion would not apply to an abortion performed on an “unborn child who has a severe fetal abnormality.”

 The bill states that abortion performed after 20 weeks must be performed in a manner that provides the best opportunity for the “unborn child” to survive.